Serving all of the University of Michigan from the Ross School of Business

 Info Session

-Join us for a 2024 Michigan Business Challenge Information Session to be held at Ross School of Business on Monday, October 23, at 5 p.m. followed by a How to Pitch workshop from 6 – 7 p.m.
+Join us for a 2025 Michigan Business Challenge Information Session to be held on Zoom on Monday, October 21, at 5 p.m. followed by a How to Pitch workshop.

 Round One